ubiquibit-inc/sensor-failure/README.md

 Spark supports a wide-variety of output sinks.
 The depicted example uses a simple [ForeachWriter](src/main/scala/com/ubiquibit/buoy/jobs/InterruptWriter.scala) that writes to disk.

-For longer-term persistance, we write the output to Redis, where we can pick it up later from Machine Learning jobs.
+For longer-term persistance, we write the output to Apache ORC, where we can pick it up later from Machine Learning jobs.

 #### Nuts & Bolts